 Since September 24, 2018 until after we transitioned a substantial portion of our manufacturing to Vietnam during the second quarter of 2020, substantially all of our products were subject to a tariff because they were produced in China and they were in product categories subject to the tariff on our cost of goods at the time of entry into the U.S. The tariff started at 10% and increased to 25% in June 2019.
 These tariffs have a significant impact on our cost of inventory and profitability.
 Because these tariffs may not be reduced and may even be increased, we actively worked on finding production capability outside China.
-Our largest supplier established a major production capability in Vietnam, and we transitioned the majority of our production to Vietnam, we significantly reduced the tariff burden.
+Our largest supplier established a major production capability in Vietnam, and we transitioned the majority of our production to Vietnam by the end of the second quarter of 2020.
+In addition, we are working with other suppliers outside of China.
+With the transition of a majority of our manufacturing to Vietnam, we significantly reduced the tariff burden.